ymzhong/dark_matter_lecture/README.md

 # dark_matter_lecture
-Lecture notes for the 28th International Summer Institute on Phenomenology of Elementary Particle Physics and Cosmology (SI2024) at Linyi, Shangdong, China.
+Lecture notes on "Introduction to Dark Matter and Dark Sector Models and Searches" for the 28th International Summer Institute on Phenomenology of Elementary Particle Physics and Cosmology (SI2024) at Linyi, Shangdong, China.

+If you have any questions or comments, please get in touch with Yiming Zhong (yiming.zhong@cityu.edu.hk).